 It all depends on your needs and your budget.
 Large charities and non-profits with international operations are known to spend as much as £1 million on their CRM systems.
 This doesn’t have to be the case for smaller organisations though, as there are plenty of affordable CRM solutions for charities.

 It’s crucial to set out your organisation’s needs and capabilities first before shopping for a CRM system.
 Basic functions such as membership and direct debit management can be done by simple CRM systems.
 If you have tech-savvy staff, you can look at open-source CRM software.
 Open-source CRM software gives users the ability to edit the core functionality of the system themselves using code.
 For charities and non-profits this is particularly useful - you could add organisation-specific functions to your CRM, thus cutting down the cost of database management for your charity.

-Find the right CRM software for your charity with Expert Market.
+Find the right CRM software provider for your charity by filling in the form

 To get you started on your search, here’s our list of the most affordable CRM systems currently on the market.

 CiviCRM is web-based, open-source software designed specifically for non-profit organisations and charities.
 This is the perfect solution for you if you have tech-savvy staff who can customise the software to suit your needs.

 - Creates a single place for storing all data for each member or contact